 A jail sentence means more than just time in prison.
-If an offender is sent to prison, the judge will decide how long he should spend in custody, but time in prison is just one part of the sentence.
+If an offender is sent to prison, the judge will decide how long they should spend in custody, but time in prison is just one part of the sentence.
 Offenders always complete their full sentence but usually half the time is spent in prison and the rest is spent on licence.
 While on licence, an offender can be sent back to prison if they break its terms.

-The system of serving half a sentence in prison and half on licence was introduced by Parliament, and is not something that judges or magistrates have any control over.
+The system of serving half a sentence in prison and half on licence was introduced by Parliament, and is not something that judges or magistrates have control over.

 If they are given a community sentence, they have to comply with up to 12 restrictions on them such as doing unpaid work for up to 300 hours, keeping to a curfew, a ban from going to particular places or doing certain activities or supervision by the Probation Service.
 A suspended sentence, which gives an offender the chance to mend their ways, comes with similar restrictions and, if they commit another crime or don’t keep to the requirements, they can be sent to prison.

 All judges face the realities of crime in society every day, with all types of offenders coming before them from all sections of the community.
-Judges and the public are more in tune than many people think – when people are asked to sentence actual cases, the sentences chosen are pretty similar to those that judges pick.
-You can see how you compare with judges by trying out You Be The Judge – listen to the facts of the case and pass your own judgement.
+Judges and the public are more in tune than many people think – when people are asked to sentence actual cases, the sentences chosen are similar to those that judges decide.
+You can see how you compare with judges by trying out You Be The Judge – listen to the facts of the case and pass your own judgment.

-There is always a clear logic to how sentences are decided, but media reports of some cases can focus on a few key elements rather than all the facts of a case so it can be unclear why an offender got a particular sentence.
+There is always a clear logic to how sentences are decided but media reports of some cases can focus on a few key elements rather than all the facts of a case so it can be unclear why an offender got a particular sentence.

 Sentences are decided based on the harm the victim suffers and the offender’s role – so the effect on the victim is therefore a crucial part in the decision as to what sentence an offender gets.

-Guidelines are intended to cover the vast majority of cases that come before the courts, so it will be very rare when a guideline does not suggest an appropriate sentence for an offence.
-While sentencers must follow guidelines in normal circumstances, if they think that the suggested sentence range in the guideline does not reflect the seriousness of an offence, they can sentence above that range and up to the maximum allowed by law.
+Sentencing guidelines are intended to cover the vast majority of cases that come before the courts, so it will be very rare when a guideline does not suggest an appropriate sentence for an offence.
+While sentencers must follow guidelines in normal circumstances, if they think that the suggested sentence range in the guideline does not reflect the seriousness of an offence, they can sentence above that range up to the maximum allowed by law.